UDADeveloper/udacapidocs/docs/guide/02-initial-setup.md

 ![An image](./img/s4-ProjectsAddNew.png)

-::: tip Using your own ODK Central Server
+**Step 2.2b** Using your own ODK Central Server

+If you have your own ODK Central server installed you can use it with UDACAPI for this
 1. Click the `Use my own ODK Central Server` checkbox

    ![An image](./img/s4-ProjectsAddNewOwnS.png)

-2. New users by default will not have any access to any project.
-3. Grant access to a web user is done from [Project Settings](./04-projects.html#project-settings.md).
+2. Type you ODK Central's URL into field `ODK Central's URL` field
+3. Type username and password into relevant fields.
+::: tip Note

+You should enter credentials of the **user who is the administrator** in order to use your own server
 :::

 ## Add a Survey Form